Lisa Rinna Fires Back After Kim Richards Rejects ‘Bad Energy’ Baby Gift, Fans React To ‘RHOBH’ Bunny Drama

 Tune into the Real Housewives of Beverly Hills reunion on Tuesday, April 18 on Bravo to see the Lisa Rinna bunny drama play out.

-[Featured Image Bravo Real Housewives of Beverly Hills Facebook]
+[Featured Image by Bravo Real Housewives of Beverly Hills Facebook]